Hearing Link Northern Ireland

 We are always looking for opportunities to engage with our local communities by giving talks or providing information about the impacts of hearing loss.

 We have an office based in Lisburn.

-For further information about any of the activities described on this page please email email@example.com or telephone/SMS 07534 563451.
+For further information about any of the activities described on this page please email firstname.lastname@example.org or by telephone 07534 563451.

 We look forward very much to hearing from you!

 “My name is Martin Montgomery and I am 42 years of age.
 For 37 of those years, I have lived with a severe hearing loss, coping in the real world.